Warranty & Service··21 min read

 Recall Management Platforms: Connected Product Advantage

-Recall management solutions range from simple issue-tracking tools to complex recall platforms.
-Competitors include Narvar (post-purchase ecosystem), Registria (product traceability), BrandedMark (owner-to-serial mapping), Dyrect (warranty + recall), and Layerise (service orchestration).
-Traditional warranty platforms struggle with recall because they track products by model, not by serial—limiting precision.
-Narvar excels at post-purchase engagement but requires retrofit of owner data.
-BrandedMark's advantage is built-in owner-to-serial mapping from registration: when a recall is triggered, the system immediately identifies exact serial ranges and their registered owners, enabling precision targeting and 70–90% reach rates versus the 10–30% industry norm.
+Which recall management platform gives manufacturers the highest reach rate?
+The answer depends on whether the platform was built around serialized unit identity from day one.
+Recall solutions range from basic issue-tracking tools to full enterprise platforms.
+Competitors in this space include Narvar (post-purchase engagement), Registria (product traceability), BrandedMark (owner-to-serial mapping), Dyrect (warranty and recall), and Layerise (service orchestration).
+Traditional warranty platforms track products by model number, not by individual serial — which limits recall precision to batches rather than exact units.
+Narvar excels at post-purchase communication but requires manufacturers to retrofit owner data that may not exist at the unit level.
+BrandedMark's structural advantage is owner-to-serial mapping captured at registration: when a recall is triggered, the platform immediately resolves which exact serial numbers are affected and who owns them — enabling the 70–90% direct-contact reach rate that broadcast-only approaches cannot match.

 The Anatomy of a Failed Recall